ThomasWedding/ANNI-Discord-Bot/README.md

 * Project dependencies are specified in the `requirements.txt` file.
 * This project currently uses YAML to save data to files.

-## ✨ GETTING STARTED:
+## ✨ Getting Started:
 1. Clone the repository:
    - `git clone https://github.com/ChildhoodCancerSociety/ANNI-Discord-Bot`
-2. Create a Python virtual environment in the root of the project directory(BASH/UNIX):
+2. Create a Python virtual environment in the root of the project directory (BASH/UNIX):
    - `python -m venv .venv`
-3. Activate the virtual environment(BASH/UNIX):
+3. Activate the virtual environment (BASH/UNIX):
    - `. .venv/bin/activate`
 4. Install the dependencies specified in the requirements.txt file (BASH/UNIX):
    - `.venv/bin/pip install -r requirements.txt`